shapeshed/jekyll.shapeshed.com/_posts/2007-12-18-chrismas_2007_wallpaper.md

 ---
 layout: post
 title: Chrismas 2007 Wallpaper
-excerpt: Here's some wallpaper for the festive season, that I have also sent out to friends and clients.
+description: Here's some wallpaper for the festive season, that I have also sent out to friends and clients.
 Thanks to <a href="http://www.jlwdesign.com/">jlwDesign</a> and <a href="http://www.blog.spoongraphics.co.uk">Spoon Graphics</a> for the vectors.
 categories: [Personal, Design]
 ---
 ## Get your resolution